vippsas/vipps-report-api/vipps-report-api.md

 a capture made on Monday will be on merchant's account on Wednesday, while a capture made on Friday will be on merchant's account on Tuesday.

+A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).

 The payout will be marked with the text `Utbet.
 2000101 Vippsnr <ledgername>`.

-**Please note:** We plan to later add a `payouts/` endpoint to the API that provides more information about the status of a payout.
+**Please note:** We plan to later add a `GET:/report/v1/report/v1/payouts` endpoint to the API that provides more information about the status of payouts.

 ### Other transactions